Tomcattt/pops_internship/README.md

-# Pops Internship - Data Analyst Intern & Data Consul1ng
+# Pops Internship - Data Analyst Intern & Data Consulting

 POPS is a start-up in the field of photography.
 It is an online photo printing service.
 The added value of POPS is to be able to print photos in a quite innovative lenticular format, with a 3D effect.